jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ### Development environment setup for extension development:
-1. Notes:
-	- Perform ALL these steps ***OUTSIDE*** of visual studio code
+- **Perform ALL these steps _OUTSIDE_ of visual studio code**
 - It is assumed that you have already installed python 3.9.x and the `ms-python.python` extension
+1. Close visual studio code
+2. Download the source code
+	- e.g. `git clone https://github.com/jimasp/behave-vsc.git`
+3. Change to the cloned directory,
+	- e.g. `cd /mysourcedir/behave-vsc`
-2. Uninstall the packaged extension (optional, but recommended):
+4. Uninstall the packaged extension (optional, but recommended):
 	- `code --uninstall-extension jimasp.behave-vsc`
-3. Install node (via nvm) if you need to.
+5. Install node (via nvm) if you need to.
 See official nvm [doc](https://github.com/nvm-sh/nvm#install--update-script), but example commands are:
 	- Linux:
 		- `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash` (command for latest version can be found [here](https://github.com/nvm-sh/nvm#install--update-script))